 Dog Bully Sticks

-Your dog likes to gnaw and chew instead of punishing them for what they do in the wild give your dog something to enjoy!
+Instead of punishing your dog for gnawing and chewing that they do in the wild, give your dog something to enjoy!
 Bully sticks and natural dog chews are a great way to keep your dog busy for hours.
-Since bully sticks are made with natural ingredients you don’t have to worry about your dog digesting pieces.
-Natural chews also have the benefits of most dog treats without the preservatives which equals a healthier and happier pup.
+Besides, bully sticks are healthy dog treats made with natural ingredients, so you don’t have to worry about your dog digesting pieces.
+Natural chews also benefit most dog treats without the added preservatives, ensuring a healthier and happier pup.

 Jerky Dog Treats

-With plenty of treat options out there freeze-dried dog treats are often overlooked.
-Freeze drying dog treats seals in the flavor by getting rid of the excess water in the treats.
-This helps the treats last longer than other alternatives while compressing more protein in a smaller package.
+With plenty of dog treat options out there, pet owners often overlook freeze-dried dog treats.
+Such dog treats seal the flavor by getting rid of the excess water in the treats.
+This method helps the treats last longer than other alternatives while compressing more protein in a smaller package.

 Dehydrated Dog Treats